Meet the HIV team

 Client Services Team

-Tacy Slater, MSW, MPH, joined the HIV team in 1999.
-She was employed as a case manager with the Nebraska AIDS Project for five years and as a volunteer for 3 years.
-She received her Master’s degree in Social Work and Public Administration from the University of Nebraska at Omaha.
-Tacy is a clinic social worker, patient services coordinator and the coordinator for the UNMC Ryan White Parts C and D Programs.
-She works with the UNMC medical students, HIV Medicine track medical students, pharmacy students and provides practicum supervision for undergraduate social work students.
-Tacy has committed nearly 30 years to serving, advocating and empowering individuals living with HIV so that they may meet their needs and goals for improved health outcomes.
+Tacy Slater, MSW, MPA, joined the HIV team in 1999.
+She previously worked as a case manager with the Nebraska AIDS Project for five years and volunteered with the organization for three years.
+She holds dual master’s degrees in social work and public administration from the University of Nebraska at Omaha.
+Tacy serves as a clinic social worker, patient services coordinator and coordinator for the UNMC Ryan White Parts C and D Programs.
+She also works closely with the UNMC medical and pharmacy students and provides practicum supervision for undergraduate social work students.
+With more than 30 years of experience, Tacy has dedicated her career to serving, advocating for, and empowering individuals living with HIV.

 Data Manager